GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Ash Sower** (*unique*)
 $25,000 , 3.5 lbs.
 Longsword
 This beautiful blade is never cold to the touch but not exactly warm.
 When it successfully is used against a creature of undeath, *it also inflicts a fire attack against that creature*.
-If a creature fails an incapaciation save as a result of a wound received from this weapon, *it inflicts a fire attack against that creature.
+If a creature fails an incapacitation save as a result of a wound received from this weapon, *it inflicts a fire attack against that creature.
 Any creature slain with this weapon burns to ash and cannot be reanimated*.

 If name is known, the attacks inflicted by this weapon get a +1 bonus for the purpose of inflicting a critical hit.